robustsam/RobustSAM/README.md

 ## Updates
-- June 2024: ✨ Inference code of RobustSAM was released!
+- June 2024: ✨ Inference code has been released!
 - Feb 2024: ✨ RobustSAM was accepted into CVPR 2024!